denten-books/plain-text/2-chapter.md

 central to literary analysis, contains in it two conflicting ideas.
 Going back to reception of Plato, Hegel, and the Russian formalists, the English "form" renders at times the material, outward, and apparent shape of something said or pictured.
-Yet just as often, critics use form in the sense of a Platonic ideal: abstracted from matter, inward-facing, and in need of explication.
+Yet just as often, critics use "form" in the sense of a Platonic
+ideal: abstracted from matter, inward-facing, and in need of explication.
 Form in that sense is closer to the idea of an algorithm of a formula.
+It is the lasting hidden archetype that gives rise to temporary outward appearances.

-To understand the physical peculiarity of the computed sign we will have to separate the two historical senses of "form" in aesthetic theory.
-The explication of theoretical terms will lead us to the reconstruction of a crucial moment in the material history of literary technology.
-The middle of the twentieth century saw the birth of a new formalism, related to, yet categorically distinct from formalism in literary studies.
+To grasp the peculiarity of the computed sign stretched between the sites of archive and projection, we will have to revisit the language of formalism.
+A treatment of theoretical terms will lead us to the reconstruction of a critical moment in the material history of literary technology.
+As I will argue in this chapter, the middle of the twentieth century saw the birth of a new formalism, related to, yet categorically distinct from formalism in literary studies.
 The changing conditions of literary production necessitated a thorough reevaluation of textual primitives that give rise to letters, words, and pages.

 The structure of textual artifacts---from a simple leaflet to a novel in multiple volumes---has remained remarkably stable since the invention of